 Netflix, though, is the real king of timing.
 Founder Reed Hastings had the foresight to know quality expectations were high for movies, and that streaming would take a while to meet those expectations.
 So instead of waiting, he began the business with the only internet technology that could meet the quality bar at the time: mailing DVDs.
 Netflix mailed one billion DVDs before even starting their streaming service, which at that time was just starting to be competitive with DVD quality (480p).

 People need to be ready for an idea.
-Creators are notoriously bad at anticipating how people might respond to their ideas, because creators are technologists who get excited about possibilities but often have blind spots about how technologies will be used, where people will struggle, and what people will think as a result.
+Creators are notoriously bad at anticipating how people might respond to their ideas, because creators are technologists who get excited about possibilities but often have blind spots about how technologies will be used, what factors people care about, where misunderstandings may lie, and how culture will collectively respond as a result.
 During product development this comes out in which use cases are valued, the form factor of the product, how the product is incorporated into the user's lifestyle, etc.

-Being tapped into emerging trends and pivot points in culture is important because the window of what's cool or acceptable is a moving target, and what's uncool now may be cool in 5 years.
+Being tapped into emerging trends and pivot points in culture is important because the window of what's cool or acceptable is a moving target, and what's uncool now may be acceptable or cool in a few years.
 It's often other interim products that shift this window, but a great marketing and user education campaign can't be underestimated in reframing ideas to open people's minds.

 Google Glass suffered from almost instantaneous cultural blowback upon launch.
 Users were deemed 'Glassholes' and were banned from San Francisco bars, due to the always-on recording nature of the product and the dorky engineers and enthusiasts that acted as product ambassadors.
 The decision to even include a camera was a fatal mistake because of the creep-factor that resulted.